-- 1. Provide psychological services to culturally diverse populations in clinical training settings and research settings. - 2.
+- Provide psychological services in an inclusive and responsive manner across clinical training settings and research settings. - 2.
 Serve within state and national professional organizations, and scientific review/policy committees.

 In pursuing these activities the Department seeks to attract and retain the highest quality faculty and students, foster respect for differences among people, nurture curiosity, and insist upon high standards of thought, study, and communication that should characterize the ethical, educated person.